vyos/vyos-documentation/docs/configuration-overview.rst

 You are now in a sublevel relative to `interfaces ethernet eth0`, all commands executed from this point on are relative to this sublevel.
 Use either the `top` or `exit` command to go back to the top of the hierarchy.
+You can also use the `up` command to move only one level up at a time.

 The `show` command within configuration mode will show the working configuration indicating line changes with `+` for additions, `>` for replacements and `-` for deletions.